jwmarb/nurl/script.md

 #### **Conclusion**

 Rust enabled us to build a robust, safe, and high-performance backend for our URL shortener.
 Its unique memory model, strong typing, and concurrency support made it a great fit for this project.
-Thank you for watching-we’re happy to answer any questions!

----

-**[End of Script]**

-*Each speaker should cover their section in about 6 minutes and 40 seconds to ensure equal participation and stay within the 20-minute limit.*
+Thanks for watching!